Peerage law: Mar Peerage Case (1875)

 The House of Lords Committee on Privileges, which did not include any Scottish members, ruled in 1875 that the Earldom of Mar was newly created in 1565, passed only to heirs-male, and therefore belonged to the Earl of Kellie, and not to Goodeve-Erskine.
 The Lord Chancellor, Roundell Palmer, 1st Baron Selborne, declared it to be "final, right or wrong, and not to be questioned".
-Many Scottish peers were outraged; the Earl of Crawford and Balcarres even wrote a two-volume history of the earldom refuting the ruling of the Committee.
+Many Scottish peers were outraged; the Earl of Crawford and Balcarres even wrote a two-volume history of the earldom refuting the ruling of the committee.
 It was argued that the 1565 earldom was merely a product of the imagination of the House of Lords, and that Goodeve-Erskine was the true heir to the ancient earldom.
 Many in Parliament agreed, but the decision of the Lords could not be overturned.
-Instead, the Earldom of Mar Restitution Act was passed (without dissent); it declared that because of the doubts relating to the 1565 creation, it would be assumed that there are two Earldoms of Mar.
+Instead, the Earldom of Mar Restitution Act 1885 (48 & 49 Vict. c.
+48) was passed (without dissent); it declared that because of the doubts relating to the 1565 creation, it would be assumed that there are two earldoms of Mar.
 The earldom created in 1565 would be held by the Earl of Kellie.
 The ancient earldom, however, was declared to be still in existence, and was given to John Goodeve-Erskine.